 In Kapa’a, south of Anahola, head east on Kawaihau Road and then turn right on Kapahi Road.
 You’ll be in the middle of a small residential area.
 Keep a sharp lookout on your left for a nearly invisible guard rail between houses blocking off a gravel path.
 Park your car and start down that path.
 Let Michael stay ten feet ahead of you to make sure there are no patches of slippery mud, exposed tree roots, spiders, wild boars or giant killer clowns ahead.

 Here are Falls #1.
 We decided not to frame in the thirteen dudes sitting on the rocks and smoking pot behind me.
-They wouldn’t share, so screw ’em.
+They wouldn’t share, so screw ’em, and since I quit cigarrettes months ago, I had to settle with my Pax 3 vaporizer I got online.
 If I lived near Ho’opi’i Falls I might be inclined to get buzzed up and hang out here every day too.
 Peaceful, lush, enough space in the trees above for the sun to supply warmth, and the only sound you hear is the rushing water.
 Truly hypnotic.
 The drop to the pool was about thirteen feet, but we didn’t feel the need because we knew the “Money Falls” were still ahead of us.

 Here’s where the fun really starts.
 Ho’opi’i Falls #2.
 There’s no easy way down to the pool, but there are plenty of sturdy tree branches to keep you upright, and lots of wet hikers on their way back to civilization who’ll show you the easiest way.
 Once you’ve snagged your spot on the rocks, time to dive in!
 Needless to say, it’s wet and slippery, so move with caution.